dimagi/commcare-analytics/README.md

 user authentication, in `superset_config.py`, set `AUTH_TYPE = AUTH_DB`.

+Doing this will prevent CommCare HQ users from logging in, so it should only be done in production environments when CommCare Analytics is not in use.

 To return to allowing CommCare HQ users to log in, set it back to `AUTH_TYPE = AUTH_OAUTH`.